https://invisible-island.net/ncurses/man/

 NOTES

-All but winsnstr may be macros.
+All of these functions except winsnstr may be implemented as macros.

 PORTABILITY

-winsnstr perform wrapping.
-This is probably an error, since it makes
+probably an error, since it makes this group of functions inconsistent.

-X/Open states that the entire string is inserted if n is less than 1.
+Issue 4 states that the entire string is inserted if n is less than 1.

 This is probably an error, because it is inconsistent with other